cbg-ethz/BnpC/README.md

 - `-FN_sd <float>`, Replace <float\> with the standard deviation for the prior for the false negative rate.
 - `-FP_m <float>`, Replace <float\> with the mean for the prior for the false positive rate.
 - `-FP_sd <float>`, Replace <float\> with the standard deviation for the prior for the false positive rate.
-- `-dpa <float>`, Alpha value of the Beta function used as prior for the concentration parameter of the CRP.
+- `-ap <float>`, Alpha value of the Beta function used as prior for the concentration parameter of the CRP.
 - `-pp <float> <float>`, Beta function shape parameters used for the cluster parameter prior.

 ### MCMC Arguments